realityforge/redfish/README.md

     * ensure_admin_ready action?
 And also invoke from within restart?
     * Interpreter integration for create/delete

+* Extract per glassfish version config files that include all settings that are version specific such as logging levels, logging attributes, jvm properties, realm_types etc

 * Add tasks to manage realm_types

 * Enable restart of app server under conditions such as;